NXP/i3c-slave-design/README.md

 -- Version tag 1.0.13_a3

-# BSD Licemsed RTL - see README for exact text
+# BSD Licensed RTL - see README for exact text

 Highly configurable using parameters, and contains: